spring-epfl/zksk/docs/primitives.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We provide a way to obtain blind signatures over a set of messages/credentials, along with a ``SignatureProof`` primitive (to use much like the ``DLRep`` seen before).
-This protocol uses group pairings as defined in bplib.
+We provide a way to obtain blind signatures over a set of messages/credentials, along with a ``SignatureStmt`` primitive (to use much like the ``DLRep`` seen before).
+This protocol uses group pairings as defined from bplib package.
 The interface has been wrapped so the pairings behave as usual EcPt (additive points)

 Obtaining a Signature